dn3010/cennznet/README.md

 ### Release a new chain

+- Make a new release:
 	- Ensure changelog.md is up to date
-- For Kauri release:
 	- Generate a new genesis file for local: `./scripts/upgrade-genesis.sh local`
-	- Generate a new genesis file for Kauri: `./scripts/upgrade-genesis.sh kauri`
-	- Commit genesis file and tag it with the current runtime version
+	- Perform deploy Kauri tasks if needed
+	- Tag master
+	- Prepare for next release
 		- Bump `spec_version` and `impl_version` in runtime/src/lib.rs
 		- Bump Cargo.toml and runtime/Cargo.toml
 		- Ensure there is new version entry in changelog.md
 		- Ensure all changes are commited

+- Deploy Kauri:
+	- Generate a new genesis file for Kauri: `./scripts/upgrade-genesis.sh kauri`
+	- Commit genesis file
 	- Deploy the change by reseting Kuari nodes and redeploy them
 		- Ask Bryan or Cameron if you don't know how to do this

 - For Rimu release:
 	- Checkout `stable` branch
 	- Merge the last tagged version